triat/TVC-configuration-manager/README.md

-# TVC-configuration-manager
+# TVC configuration manager
 A tiny tool that allows you to update all your configuration without going through the GUI.
 This is an advanced tool that requires to understand what you are doing.

-THIS TOOL IS MODIFYING THE DATABASE DIRECTLY AND CAN MESS UP YOUR TVC CONFIGURATION.
+> :warning: THIS TOOL IS MODIFYING THE DATABASE DIRECTLY AND CAN MESS UP YOUR TVC CONFIGURATION.
 USE IT AT YOUR OWN RISK
 ## Usage
 Download the script from the latest [release](https://github.com/triat/TVC-configuration-manager/releases) and place it anywhere in your TVC server.